BelgosBrazil/leiloart-site/README-PRODUTO-DETALHES.md

 ## 📜 Licença

-Este projeto faz parte do sistema LEILOART.
+Este projeto faz parte do sistema MYNE.

 ---